 Fajita Toppings:

 A word of caution on corn tortillas.
-It is important to really read the ingredients.
-Some brands do add wheat flour, so do check and make sure your corn tortillas are really gluten free!
+It is important to read the ingredients.
+Some brands add wheat flour, so check and make sure your corn tortillas are gluten-free!

 Store the shrimp separately from the tortillas in an airtight container in the refrigerator.
 They will keep fresh for up to 2 days.
 You can freeze the shrimp in a zipper-style freezer bag for up to 3 months.

-This gluten free fajita recipe wouldn't be gluten free without tortillas.
-We typically use corn tortillas, but there are several good gluten free flour tortilla brands out there as well!
+This gluten free fajita recipe wouldn’t be gluten free without tortillas.
+We typically use corn tortillas, but several good gluten-free flour tortilla brands are also out there!
+You can easily make Gluten Free Corn Tortillas from scratch!

 These shrimp fajitas will keep fresh for up to 3 days in an air-tight container in the refrigerator.